Constructing Your Email Marketing Campaign:

 > Identify your audience

 > Email subject lines and A/B testing

 For small and medium-sized businesses, email marketing should be an integral part of any digital marketing strategy.
 We created our guide to email marketing mastery to give you a better grasp of the finer details and help you tap into your business’s potential.
 In this instalment, we’re focusing on constructing your marketing email, once you are happy with your database, and have a good grasp of what your competitors are offering.

-What do you want to achieve from your email marketing efforts?
+When it comes time to build your campaign, the look, feel, and content of the email depends partially on your goals and objectives.
+Ask yourself, what do you want to achieve from your email marketing efforts?
 Each campaign needs to be targeted with specific objectives in mind.

 Crafting a great message

-Whatever you write, whatever your voice, do it with a certain amount of soul.
-Make it personal.
-For your subscribers to read and engage with your email you need to be offering something of value that is specific to your niche.
-Spammy marketing messages which do nothing but big up numero uno will make subscribers feel unappreciated, disengaged and ultimately will not work.
-Every campaign should strengthen your relationship with your consumer.
-This means crafting content that is individual, specific to your industry and actually interesting; something that inspires sharing with their immediate network - thus advancing your reach.
+Whatever you write, whatever your voice – make it personal.
+For your subscribers to read and engage with your email you need to be offering something of value that is specific to your niche and relevant to your audience.
+Spam-like marketing messages which do nothing except promote your company will make subscribers feel unappreciated, disengaged, and ultimately lead to them hitting the unsubscribe button.

 Email structure & design

-Email subjects and A/B testing
+Email subject lines and A/B testing

 Testing, times & dates